gmihaila/gmihaila.github.io/docs/markdown/resume/resume.md

 **University of North Texas (UNT) | Department of Computer Science**

-* Applying Deep Learning in Natural Language Processing (NLP).
+* Built state of the art Deep Learning models in Natural Language Processing.
-* Main research project: General Purpose Dialogue Generation with Persona.
-* Working with state-of-the-art NLP, Computer Vision, Deep Learning frameworks: TensorFlow, Keras, PyTorch and GPU tools.
+* Implement concepts from research papers related to state of the art chatbots.

 *Jan 2017 - Present*